 Apart from the types of automation testing:

-Automated Smoke tests are used to quickly verify that the Automated functional Automation scripts still work after any changes.
-Automated Smoke tests can also be used as a way of verifying that important Automated tests are still being executed as part of the regression Automation script. - Integration Tests: Automates the testing of various components of the overall system to verify that they work together.
-Integration tests can be used throughout the SDLC and are generally integrated with the Automation scripts.
+Automated Smoke tests quickly verify that the Automated functional Automation scripts still work after any changes.
+Automated Smoke tests can verify that important Automated tests are still being executed as part of the regression Automation script.

-Phase of testing
+Phase of Testing

-- Unit Testing
+• Unit Testing

-- API Testing
+• API Testing

-- UI Testing
+• UI Testing

 When to use Automation testing?